elastisys/compliantkubernetes/docs/adr/0040-allow-group-id-0.md

 ## Decision Drivers

 - We want to maintain platform security.
-- For user expectations, we want to make it easy to start with Compliant Kubernetes.
+- For user expectations, we want to make it easy to start with Welkin.

 ## Considered Options